Lambosaurus/STM32X/Docs/WDG.md

 }
 ```

+> [!NOTE]
-*Once started, the WDG cannot be stopped*.
+> Once started, the WDG cannot be stopped.
 The exception to this when compiled in debug, the WDG will be stopped when the debugger halts the core.

+> [!IMPORTANT]
-Note that the LSI is extremely innaccurate - so be sure that the WDG has at least a 20% margin of error.
+> The IWDG always uses the LSI.
+The LSI can be extremely innaccurate, so be sure the the WDG has at least a 20% margin of error.

 # Board